shubham225/exam-system-backend/README.md

 - **EXAM_DB_PASSWORD**: Set this variable to the password used to access your database.

+- **FRONTEND_URL**: Set this variable to the URL of frontend to allow CORS, default value is `http://localhost:3000`.

 Make sure to set these environment variables either directly in your development environment or using a configuration file such as `application.properties` or `application.yml` for local development.
 Additionally, when deploying your Spring Boot application, you can configure these variables through your deployment environment settings.

 ## License